flyingeinstein/tread-station/nodejs/README.md

 $ ln -s /usr/bin/nodejs /usr/bin/node		-- link from nodejs in found directory to node

+SETTING UP MySQL

+See the /schema directory for necessary schema files.
+To create a fresh treadstation database and standard login user execute the following command:

+mysql -uroot -p<password> < schema/treadstation.sql

 RUNNING

 To run simply call nodejs for the executable.
 You may need to edit the tread-station.js file to specify the listen-on ip:port.
 After tread-station is